One Small Step for ADDkind

 Small things, like scribbling notes in an appointment calendar, have altered the fabric of my life.
 They seem insignificant but, like drops of water dripping on a rock every day, they leave their impression.

-What is most important, and most difficult, for an ADDer is to alter his time frame for measuring progress.
+What is most important, and most difficult, for an adult with ADD is to alter his time frame for measuring progress.
 It can take months or years to bring about change, but, if you keep at it, and you see things get better, it will inspire you to tackle bigger changes.